 - Tuned into local weather broadcast stations.

-- All members of your party should put sturdy, closed-toe shoes on.
-Skip the flip flops; you may return to debris fields or campsites.
+- All family members should put sturdy, closed-toe shoes on.

 - Jackets and/or rain gear should be readily available.